The Training

 The Privileges

 Check price here.
-Due to minimal overheads, Fly EPT Spain is able to offer one of the cheapest PPL courses in Europe.
+Due to minimal controlled overheads, Fly EPT Spain is able to offer one of the cheapest PPL courses in Europe.

 To convert your EASA PPL(A) to a UK CAA licence is a simple formality, fully explained here